With so many amazing theme parks in Orlando, it’s no wonder Central Florida is known as the theme park capital of the world.

 What does EPCOT stand for?
 Experimental Prototype Community of Tomorrow is the name Walt Disney gave to this land of imagination.
 There’s a lot more here for older kids and adults.
 It’s also the Festival Capital of Walt Disney World.

-Epcot is split into two parts.
+Epcot is split into four neighborhoods.

 World Showcase is home to 11 countries showcasing tradition, culture and cuisine in a mile long walk around ShowCase Lagoon.